 - Upload the documentation to a secure Moodle site (information on how to do this will be provided if necessary)

 Disability Provider Information Form (for health care providers to complete)

-- Step 3: Once steps 1 and 2 are completed, ASA will email you (via your Bonaventure email) to set up an intake meeting to discuss accommodations, policies, and procedures.
+- Step 3: Once steps 1 and 2 are completed, the Office of Accessibility and Academic Support will email you (via your Bonaventure email) to set up an intake meeting to discuss accommodations, policies, and procedures.
 The intake meeting can usually be scheduled within a week of receiving the information requested in steps 1 and 2.

 - Step 4: If you are eligible for accommodations you will complete the Accommodation Letter (available on my.sbu.edu) to notify your professors of your accommodations.